Denver44/Denver44/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+- 🤔 &nbsp; Exploring new technologies.
-- 🎓 &nbsp; Electrical Engineer From Gujarat University of Technology.
+- 🎓 &nbsp; Electrical Engineer From Gujarat Technological University.
 - 💼 &nbsp; I’m looking for a software development internship.
 - 🌱 &nbsp; Learning more about Web Development, IOT ,and Machine Learning.
-- ✍️ &nbsp; Pursuing Graphic Design and Blog Writing as hobbies/side hustles.

 <h3> 🛠 &nbsp;Tech Stack</h3>